 language API under the

 My references here apply to the fact that I develop primarily in PHP.
 If they don't apply to your dev language of choice, ignore them.

 Finally, if in doubt, read the source code.
 It's well documented.

 Test Contract in the docs directory.

-This library makes extensive use of the tried and tested StrongType library
+This library makes use of the Standard PHP DS extension